Maria Sharapova: 2015: Fourth Australian Open final

 Sharapova kicked off her 2015 season at the Brisbane International where she was top seed and received a bye in the first round.
 Sharapova defeated Yaroslava Shvedova and Carla Suárez Navarro.
-In the semi finals, Sharapova faced Elina Svitolina, beating her in straight sets.
+In the semifinals, Sharapova faced Elina Svitolina, beating her in straight sets.
 Reaching the final without dropping a set, Sharapova played an intense match against second seed Ana Ivanovic but came through in three sets.
 This was Sharapova's tenth win over Ivanovic and by winning her 34th title, it meant that Sharapova had won at least one title every year for 13 consecutive years.
-Also, it was just her second title in Australia so far, and in both finals she beat Ivanovic.
+Also, it was just her second title in Australia so far, beating Ivanovic both times.
 Sharapova's next tournament was the Australian Open, where she beat Petra Martić and fellow countrywoman Alexandra Panova (despite having two match points against her) in the first two rounds, before beating Zarina Diyas and Peng Shuai in straight sets.
 There, she beat seventh-seeded Eugenie Bouchard and Ekaterina Makarova, in straight sets, to make her fourth Australian Open final, where she lost to Serena Williams in straight sets, worsening her record against her to 2–17.
 In February, following her participation in the Fed Cup, Sharapova played in Acapulco, where she beat Shelby Rogers, Mariana Duque Mariño and Magdaléna Rybáriková to advance the semifinals.
 Sharapova later withdrew from her match against Caroline Garcia, citing a stomach virus.
 Next, in Indian Wells, she beat Yanina Wickmayer and Victoria Azarenka in straight sets, before losing to defending champion Flavia Pennetta in the fourth round in three sets.
 After receiving a bye in the first round of the Miami Open, Sharapova lost in the second round to fellow Russian Daria Gavrilova in straight sets, marking her earliest exit from the tournament since her first appearance in Miami in 2003.